-The Othering and Belonging forum, which includes the new online and print publication Othering & Belonging: Expanding the Circle of Human Concern as well as our conference, reflects the broader vision and mission of the Haas Institute for a Fair and Inclusive Society at UC Berkeley to investigate and challenge social cleavages and hierarchies based on differential power, privilege, and access to resources.
+The Othering and Belonging forum, which includes the online and print publication Othering & Belonging: Expanding the Circle of Human Concern as well as our Othering & Belonging Conferences, reflects the broader vision and mission of the Haas Institute for a Fair and Inclusive Society to investigate and challenge social cleavages and hierarchies based on differential power, privilege, and access to resources.

-The Journal is also committed to a redrawing of the boundaries between the fields of academic research, policy analysis, the arts, and engaged practice.
-The Journal aims to underscore the crucial importance of integrating different fields of practice and scholarship in order to effectively challenge Othering, advance Belonging, and expand the circle of human concern.
+The Journal is committed to a redrawing of the boundaries between the fields of academic research, policy analysis, the arts, and engaged practice and aims to underscore the crucial importance of integrating different fields of practice and scholarship in order to effectively challenge Othering, advance Belonging, and expand the circle of human concern.

 Othering & Belonging features articles that look at specific forms of marginalization, but also emphasize the dynamic interrelationship between them.
 To this end, the journal aims to create and sustain a dialogue where, for example, a specific social problem (e.g., residential segregation, healthcare reform, incarceration) can be understood and examined by how it impacts different groups.
 Read the Journal.